It's Five O'Clock Somewhere: Content

 The title refers to a popular expression used to justify drinking at any time of day, given that somewhere in the world, it is 5:00 p.m., the end of the workday for a traditional "nine-to-five" worker.
 The narrator states that he has not had a day off in over a year and that he wants to leave work and relieve his stress by drinking alcohol.
 The lyrics include the phrase, "It's only half-past twelve but I don't care.
 It's five o'clock somewhere": even though it is not 5:00 in the narrator's time zone, it is in another part of the world.
-For example, a time of 12:30 in Newnan, Georgia, Jackson's hometown, translates to a time of 5:30 in London, England.
-Even though it would not exactly be 5:00 in London, one can still assume that it is five o'clock in London.
-If Jackson is narrating in the Pacific Time Zone, a time of 12:30 pm there coincides with a time of 5:00 pm in Newfoundland.
+For example, a time of 12:30 p.m. in Newnan, Georgia, Jackson's hometown, usually translates to a time of 5:30 p.m. in London, England.
+Even though it would not exactly be 5:00 p.m. in London, one can still assume that it is five o'clock in London.
+If Jackson is narrating in the Pacific Time Zone, a time of 12:30 p.m. there coincides with a time of 5:00 p.m. in Newfoundland.

 The lyrics request the bartender serve "something tall and strong," specifically a Hurricane, a potent cocktail made with a large amount of rum.

 Just before Buffett's chorus, Jackson sings "What would Jimmy Buffett do?" both a reference to the Christian What Would Jesus Do advertising campaign and a joke at Buffett's expense, due to his large amount of alcohol-related songs.